-Can Nerite Snail Live With Serpae Tetra?
+Can Nerite Snail (Zebra) Live With Serpae Tetra?

 Nerite Snail and Serpae Tetra may coexist with careful monitoring, adequate space, and hiding spots.